AdobeDocs/adobeio-codelabs-campaign-standard/README.md

 [Campaign Standard APIs](https://docs.adobe.com/content/help/en/campaign-standard/using/working-with-apis/about-campaign-standard-apis/about-campaign-standard-apis.html) are aimed at letting you create integrations for Adobe Campaign Standard and build your own ecosystem by interfacing Adobe Campaign Standard with the panel of technologies that you use.

 In this lab, you will learn how to build a simple web app listing customer profiles and allowing personalized email promotions through ACS API.

+For your convenience, we provide a complete solution of this codelab at [AdobeDocs/adobeio-awesomeapps-customers-dashboard](https://github.com/AdobeDocs/adobeio-awesomeapps-customers-dashboard).

 Please check out the [requirements](/lessons/requirements.md) before starting the first lesson.